bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - Initialize a logger that writes to both stdout and log files
 - Support different log levels (DEBUG, INFO, ERROR)
 - Create separate log files for each level
+- For stdout, set the log level to INFO
 - Clear existing logs on each run to prevent unbounded growth
 - Provide a consistent log format with timestamps and log levels
 - Create log directories if they don't exist